aklajnert/changelogd/docs/commands.rst

    Generated changelog file to /workdir/changelog.md

 The generated ``YAML`` file will have all entries combined.
-The release file name will always start with a number, which will indicate the order of releases within generated changelog file.
-A default content of the ``0.0.1.0.yaml`` file:
+The release file name will always start with a number, which will indicate the order of releases within the generated changelog file.
+The default content of the ``0.0.1.0.yaml`` file:

 .. code-block:: yaml